gtgaleevtimur/gtgaleevtimur/README.md

 - :telescope: I work as a golang developer back end now.

-- :seedling: Сurrently looking for a job as a developer.
+- :seedling: Сurrently i work as a backend-developer.

 - :zap: In my free time, I write code in Golang,solve academic issues and learn new things.